Last Updated on 13 December 2024

 ii.
 Modified Medical Research Council Dyspnoea Scale (mMRC) with score of ≥2 as the cut-off for significant breathlessness.

 b.
-Adherence to treatment
+Adherence to treatment and inhaler technique

 c.
 Exacerbations in the past 12 months